Siqing Lu Mesmerizes Harvard with a World-Class Solo Violin Recital

 A Night of Honors and Heartfelt Moments

-As the concert concluded, a special segment took place.
-Gary Yu, vice chair of the Massachusetts Asian American and Pacific Islanders Commission, presented Lu with an official Governor’s Citation in recognition of his artistic achievements and contributions to cultural exchange.
-Yolanda Dong Siyang, a Harvard alumna, presented Lu with a Harvard University flag on behalf of the alumni community.
+At the close of the concert, a special moment unfolded — Siqing Lu was presented with a Massachusetts Governor’s Citation in recognition of his outstanding achievements on the international music stage and his significant contributions to fostering cultural exchange between East and West.
+Harvard alumna Yolanda Dong Siyang presented Lu with a Harvard University flag.

 The organizers then surprised Lu with a birthday celebration.
 As the hall filled with the sound of Happy Birthday, hundreds of audience members illuminated the space with cellphone lights, transforming the venue into a star-lit sea.
 Lu smiled with visible emotion as applause surged and lingered long after the final note.